hzhreal/HTOS/TUTORIAL.md

 //

-**quick codes**: Accepts a savegame that you can apply save wizard quick codes to (must be fully decrypted).
+**quick codes**: Accepts savegames that you can apply save wizard quick codes to (must be fully decrypted).
 **Paremeters**
 - codes, the save wizard quick codes
-- savegame, the file itself, must be fully decrypted
 - endianness, try without this parameter first, if it does not work put it to big
 The save you input must be fully decrypted, then you can encrypt with the bot, however if there is a type of encryption/checksum that is not implemented in the bot it will not work.